haskell-perf/graphs/README.md

 It use the default graphs and return the correct `Weigh` monad.

 You can always see the living code inside the `benchs/` directory.

+## ReaLife graphs

+To force the haskell-graph representation to be re-generated, you can _safely_ delete `src/BenchGraph/ReaLife/Generated.hs`